-- Our provision is arranged to meet our students' needs, within the resources available; we do not simply fit children into existing plans.
-This approach reflects the fact that different children require different levels of support in order to achieve age expected attainment - The SENCO consults with class teachers and support staff, to discuss the child's needs and what support would be appropriate - There are always on-going discussions with parents/carers
+- Our provision is arranged to meet our pupils' needs, within the resources available; we do not simply fit children into existing plans.
+This approach reflects the fact that different children require different levels of support in order to make good progress towards age related expectations. - The SENCO consults with class teachers and support staff, to discuss the child's needs and what support would be appropriate.